Kevinnota/NED-flow/README.md

 In short, NED-flow is downloading all reference genomes deposited on NCBI.
 Ned-ref-manager.py is written in a way that it will download all reference genomes the first time – and only updates the exciting reference genomes subsequently.
 So only new assemblies and updated assemblies are downloaded.
 Th make-ref-sink.py is a tool that will concatenate bacteria/fungi/archaea into sinks that are used for mapping and removing potential microorganism contamination in reference genomes.
 The ned-build.nf is a Nextflow tool that will index only the genomes that need to be indexed.
 It can do this both locally and on an SGE/SLURM cluster.

-[!WARNING]
+> [!WARNING]
-Downloading all plant, vertabrate, and invertabrate genomes availible at present requirese ~23T of free disk space.
+> Downloading all plant, vertebrate, and invertebrate genomes available at present requires <ins>**~23T**</ins> of free disk space.
+Before starting to download and build the database, make sure there is enough space available.

 ## Database management
 ### ned-ref-manager.py